EpicShardGamingYT/TheCode/python/Begginer/Discord.py Rewrite/readme.md

 if you have done it,

-install discord.py with `pip install discord.py` or `pip3 install discord.py`
+install discord.py with `pip install -U https://github.com/Rapptz/discord.py/archive/rewrite.zip` or `pip3 install -U https://github.com/Rapptz/discord.py/archive/rewrite.zip`

 then to install an editor if cases the linux doesnt have a default like ubuntu: